 On the Road Again: Anette Travels to Namibia, Africa in March 2019

-Tourists Navigate the Sossusvlei Dunes of Namibia, Africa.
+Tourists climbing the highest dune in Sossusvlei in Namibia, Africa.

 Namibia is the hidden jewel of Africa.
 That is why I visit often, and I also lead photo adventure tours here as well.
 It is still pristine territory – an experience that no one will ever forget!” – Anette